trudi-group/ipfs-tools/README.md

 ### `resolver`

-This binary package produces the actual resolver.
+This binary package produces an indexer.
 It interacts with an IPFS node via HTTP, parses IPFS blocks' protobuf, and finally puts the results in a database.

 ### `wantlist-client` and `wantlist-client-lib`

 This binary package implements a TCP client to the TCP server implemented in `go-bitswap`.
-This makes it possible to receive and process wantlist messages in real-time.
+This makes it possible to receive and process BitSwap messages in real-time.
 Additionally, the binary runs a prometheus server to publish metrics about the number of messages received.

+### `unify-bitswap-traces`

+This binary is used to unify traces from multiple monitors into CSV files for processing in R.
+This is the tool used for [this paper](https://arxiv.org/abs/2104.09202).

 ## Building

 You'll need the latest stable Rust.
 You'll also need `protoc`, the protocol buffer compiler, from Google, somewhere on your `PATH`.
+You need a few libraries, namely something to run [cursive](https://github.com/gyscos/cursive/wiki/Install-ncurses) (e.g. `libncursesw5-dev` on Ubuntu) and some SSL library, probably `libssl-dev`.
 Then just:

 ```